 5. Pin Nail Gun

-As one would expect, these need minimal power to function well.
+As you would expect, these need very little power to function.
 A compressor with a CFM of 2, a tank size of 1-2 gallons and a PSI value of around 70 is often sufficient to operate pin nailers with ease.

 6. Siding Nail Gun